jenlampton/code_reviews/reviews.md

 # Text for the invitation to join the contrib group!

-I've reviewed this module and since it meets all 3 requirements, **an invitation to join the Backdrop Contrib group is on the way!** Feel free to [transfer the repository](https://docs.backdropcms.org/documentation/after-your-application-is-accepted) into the backdrop-contrib group at any time (ask here if you have questions).
+I've reviewed this module and since it meets all 3 requirements, **an invitation to join the Backdrop Contrib group is on the way!** Once you have accepted the invitation, feel free to [transfer the repository](https://docs.backdropcms.org/documentation/after-your-application-is-accepted) into the backdrop-contrib group at any time (ask here if you have questions).

-I'm also going to do a quick code review with some suggestions, but that will come in a later comment.

 # Text for the top of the code review comment